argoproj-labs/argocd-operator/docs/reference/argocd.md

 Name | Default | Description
 --- | --- | ---
+[ExtraRepoCommandArgs](#pass-command-arguments-to-repo-server) | [Empty] | Extra Command arguments allows users to pass command line arguments to repo server workload.
+They get added to default command line arguments provided by the operator.
 Resources | [Empty] | The container compute resources.
 MountSAToken | false | Whether the ServiceAccount token should be mounted to the repo-server pod.
 ServiceAccount | "" | The name of the ServiceAccount to use with the repo-server pod.